CUHK-AIM-Group/STAR-RL/README.md

 # STAR-RL
-STAR-RL: Spatial-temporal Hierarchical Reinforcement Learning for Interpretable Pathology Image Super-Resolution
+This repository is an official PyTorch implementation of the paper "STAR-RL: Spatial-temporal Hierarchical Reinforcement Learning for Interpretable Pathology Image Super-Resolution" submitted to TMI 2024.